The Eiger Sanction (film): Filming

-Eastwood and company returned to the United States to the American Southwest, where filming resumed in Zion National Park in Utah; scenes were shot at Zion-Mount Carmel Highway, Zion Lodge, Checkerboard Mesa, the Narrows, the Hanging Gardens, the bridge over the Virgin River, and the Cave Route below the Cerberus Gendarme.
-Additional scenes were shot in Monument Valley at the Tyrolean Transfer, where a rope had been rigged by climber Eric Bjornstad, who noted that Eastwood was not only very fit, but also very capable when it came to performing physical stuntwork like this.
-Scenes were also shot at Rock Door mesa above Goulding's Lodge, where Eastwood and company stayed.
+Eastwood and company returned to the United States by way of the American Southwest, where filming resumed in Zion National Park in Utah.
+Scenes were shot at numerous locations including: Zion-Mount Carmel Highway; Zion Lodge; Checkerboard Mesa; the Narrows; the Hanging Gardens; the bridge over the Virgin River, and the Cave Route below the Cerberus Gendarme.
+Additional scenes were shot in Monument Valley at the Tyrolean Transfer, where a rope had been rigged by climber Eric Bjornstad, who noted that Eastwood was not only very fit, but also very capable when it came to performing physical stunt work.
+Scenes were also shot at Rock Door Mesa, above Goulding's Lodge, where Eastwood and company stayed.
 After completing principal photography in late September 1974 in Carmel-by-the-Sea and Monterey in California, Eastwood hosted the cast and crew at his restaurant, the Hog's Breath Inn, for a wrap party.
 The Eiger Sanction was filmed in Technicolor, and was released to theaters with an aspect ratio of 2.35:1.